-- Tree Removal Notification Form.
+- 2. Tree Removal Notification Form.
 No person, directly or indirectly, shall remove any regulated tree from private property without first submitting a Tree Removal Notification Form.
-The Planning and Building Department shall make available a Tree Removal Notification Form and will review the notification for the purpose of tracking urban canopy loss and for compliance with applicable City regulations. - Tree Removal Activity Permit Required.
+The Planning and Building Department shall make available a Tree Removal Notification Form and will review the notification for the purpose of tracking urban canopy loss and for compliance with applicable City regulations. - ✓ Update: Tree Removal Notification process revised to be mandatory at Council request - Explanation: Revision will allow for better tracking based on new tree removal allowances associated with property sizes and Landmark Tree provisions - ✓ Result: Allows City to track tree removals to guide urban canopy objectives - 3.
+Tree Removal Activity Permit Required.
 For removal of regulated trees that does not comply with KZC 95.15 or subsection (1) of this section, the following activities shall require a Tree Removal Permit: - a.
-The removal of any Landmark Tree pursuant to subsection (4) of this section; - b.
+The removal of any Landmark Tree pursuant to subsection (4); - b.
 Tree removal activity under any of the following conditions.
-The City shall only issue a permit if the trees qualify as hazard or nuisance trees pursuant to subsection (6) of this section: - 1) Tree removal activity exceeds allowances pursuant to Table 95.25.1; - 2) The property owner is requesting to remove trees located within: - a.
-A public park or adjacent City Right-of-Way pursuant to KZC 95.20; - b.
+The City shall only issue a permit if the trees qualify as hazard or nuisance trees pursuant to subsection (7): - 1) Tree removal activity exceeds allowances pursuant to Table 95.25.1; - 2) The property owner is requesting to remove trees located within: - 1.
+A public park or adjacent City Right-of-Way pursuant to KZC 95.20; - 2.
 Wetlands, streams and associated buffers.
-See Chapter 90 KZC for additional permit requirements; - c.
-Landslide hazard areas.
-See Chapter 85 KZC for additional permit requirements; - d.
+See Chapter 90 KZC for additional permit requirements; - 3.
+High landslide susceptibility areas.
+See Chapter 85 KZC for additional permit requirements; - 4.
 Properties in the Holmes Point Overlay Zone.
-See Chapter 70 KZC for additional permit requirements; or
+See Chapter 70 KZC for additional permit requirements; or - 5.

-- e.
 Shoreline setbacks.
-See Chapter 83 KZC for additional permit requirements. - 3) The trees were required to be retained, planted or preserved as a grove as a condition of previous development activity; - 4) The trees were required to be retained or planted pursuant to KZC 95.40 through 95.50; - 5) Hedge Tree removals that exceed allowances pursuant to Table 95.25.1; - 6) The trees are protected under a voluntary Tree Preservation Covenant.
+See Chapter 83 KZC for additional permit requirements. - 3) The trees were required to be retained, planted or preserved as a grove as a condition of previous development activity; - 4) The trees were required to be retained or planted pursuant to KZC 95.40 through 95.50; - 5) Hedge Tree removals that exceed allowances pursuant to Table 95.25.1;

+6) The trees are protected under a voluntary Tree Preservation Covenant.

-Prior to approving a tree removal permit, the Planning Official shall find that all of the additional standards for tree removal and tree removal permits as described in sections (4) through (10) are met.
+Prior to approving a tree removal permit, the Planning Official shall find that all of the additional standards for tree removal and tree removal permits as described in sections (4) through (11) are met.

 - 4. Landmark Tree Removal Regulations.
 Any private property owner of developed property may remove one (1) Landmark Tree within a 12-month period with the submittal of a Tree Removal Permit, provided that: - a.
-The tree removal does not exceed the specified number of regulated trees required to remain on the property shown in Table 95.25.1, unless the tree qualifies as a hazard or nuisance tree pursuant to subsection (6) of this section; - b.
+The tree removal does not exceed the specified number of regulated trees required to remain on the property shown in Table 95.25.1, unless the tree qualifies as a hazard or nuisance tree pursuant to subsection (7) of this section; - b.
 The mitigation standards pursuant to KZC 95.23 are met; - c.
 A private property owner of developed property may remove not more than one additional Landmark Tree provided that no more than a total of two Landmark Trees are removed in any given 24-month period.